tyh666/News-Recommendation-MIND/Code/README.md

 - can only select tokens, rather than words
 - padded news: [CLS] [SEP] [PAD] [PAD] ... or [PAD] [PAD] ...

-1. performance on dev is far better than test (71.8 vs 69.76)
+1. Performance on dev is far better than test (71.8 vs 69.76)
 2. Can I write manuscipt now?
 Why should we select personalized terms?
+3. Do I need to rerun fastformers?

 ## Issue
 - the gradient after docReducer is sharp